rueckstiess/mtools/README.md

 [mlaunch](./wiki/mlaunch) <br>
 a script to quickly spin up local test environments, including replica sets and sharded systems (requires pymongo)

+You can find the manual and many usage examples on the [mtools wiki pages](https://github.com/rueckstiess/mtools/wiki).

 Requirements and Installation Instructions